 Bob Lipsy, PharmD

 Marjanne Magana, PharmD

 Whitney Shields, PharmD

-The medication thereapy management services provided by our center increase the quality of health care and help reduce healthcare costs.
-Learn more about its educational and research opportunities at MMC: Education & Research
+The medication therapy management services provided by our center increase the quality of health care and help reduce healthcare costs.
+Learn more about its educational and research opportunities at Medication Management Center: Education & Research